This block is provided with the WooCommerce Product Search extension as of version 4.0.0.

 - Category Limit – Combined with the former option, this limits the number of categories displayed.
-By default, the widget will produce links to up to 5 matching categories.
+By default, the block will produce links to up to 5 matching categories.

 In addition to the product’s title, it can display thumbnails, descriptions, prices and “Add to Cart” buttons.

 - Show product thumbnails – If this is enabled, the product thumbnails will be displayed.